Key Takeaways:

 Types of Copyright Infringement

-Copyright infringement carries several negative consequences that can impact both the infringer and the original creator.
+Consequences of copyright infringement can impact both the infringer and the original creator.
 Here are some of the key drawbacks:

-Legal penalties: Engaging in copyright infringement can lead to potential legal consequences, including lawsuits, fines, or criminal charges.
-The severity of the penalties often depends on the nature and extent of the infringement.
+Engaging in copyright infringement can lead to potential legal consequences, including copyright infringement lawsuits, fines, or criminal penalties.

 This can harm the original creators and other businesses that abide by copyright laws.

-Costs of enforcement: Copyright holders often need to invest significant time and resources to identify and pursue copyright infringements.
+Copyright holders often need to invest significant time and resources to identify and sue for copyright infringements.

 This can include hiring attorneys, conducting investigations, and engaging in legal proceedings.